 The Zodiac Killer would eventually lay claim to the abduction on July 24th 1970: "This is the Zodiac speaking.

-01.50 am- After 2 hours driving around Tracy, CA, Kathleen Johns escapes into vineyard.
+01.50 am- After 2 hours and 30 minutes driving around Tracy, CA, Kathleen Johns escapes into vineyard.

 01.55 am- Semi-truck arrives, Kathleen Johns reluctant to seek help from the male driver.

 02.00 am- Second vehicle arrives with female occupant and rescues Kathleen Johns.